Information on COVID-19

 Is it dangerous for me if I get COVID-19 when pregnant?

 Pregnant women with other health problems may be considered more vulnerable to COVID-19 infection.
-For example, lung problems, high blood pressure, pre-existing diabetes, gestational diabetes or cardiac disease.
+For example, lung problems high blood pressure, pre-existing diabetes, gestational diabetes, cardiac disease, or HIV.

 Is it dangerous for my baby if I get COVID-19 when pregnant?